To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Results

 Meta-prompt structure can introduce systematic measurement error even when annotation guidelines remain constant.
 We test whether strategic meta-prompt optimization reduces this source of error by examining three prompting strategies across multiple models while maintaining verbatim guideline integrity.
 Building on the methodological principle of fixing the annotation guidelines and optimizing only the meta-prompt, we explored three prompting strategies: base, persona, and chain-of-thought (CoT).
-We also examined their placement in either the system role or user role, resulting in six distinct prompt configurations.
-We deployed these variants across four state-of-the-art LLMs in the business proposal evaluation task to isolate prompt-induced effects.
+We also examined their placement in either the system role (a dedicated instruction channel that sets the model's behavior before the conversation begins) or the user role (the standard message channel that carries the annotation request), resulting in six prompt configurations.
+We deploy these variants across four state-of-the-art LLMs in the business proposal evaluation task to isolate prompt-induced effects.

 Table~\ref{tab:six_prompt_four_models} presents LLM-human agreement under different prompt configurations.
-The best-performing prompts across all models consistently involved system-role placement of the guidelines.
+The best-performing prompts across all models consistently involve system-role placement of the guidelines.
 However, our regression-based statistical analysis does not provide sufficient evidence to reject the null hypothesis of performance equivalence between system and user role configurations.
-This provides mixed support for the impact of meta prompt on measurement error: while we observe consistent trends favoring system role placement (which we advocate as a default strategy), the improvements do not reach statistical significance ($\Delta^{(P)}\approx 0$).
-Furthermore, the relative performance of the base, persona, and CoT prompt types show considerable heterogeneity across models.
-For instance, when guidelines were placed in the system role, GPT-4o achieved optimal performance with the base prompt, while Claude 3.5 Sonnet peaked with the chain-of-thought prompting.
+This provides mixed support for the impact of meta-prompt on measurement error: while we observe consistent trends favoring system role placement (which we advocate as a default strategy), the improvements do not reach statistical significance ($\Delta^{(P)}\approx 0$).
+Furthermore, the relative performance of the base, persona, and CoT prompt types shows considerable heterogeneity across models.
+For instance, when guidelines are placed in the system role, OA-CW1 achieves optimal performance with the base prompt, while AN-CW1 peaks with chain-of-thought prompting.
 This model-specific sensitivity suggests that meta-prompt optimization benefits vary by architecture.

 Practically, the findings suggest that system role placement offers practical advantages for researchers operating under time or budget constraints.
 Furthermore, competitive performance can be obtained with minimal meta-prompt engineering.
 The prompt-induced error reduction may be smaller than anticipated, mainly because prescriptive guidelines limit the marginal gains from such meta-prompt optimization.